G-0-R-D/UQ/README.md

 - The primitives API will likely just be phased out, it was from an earlier design and only the SnapBytes with the numpy backend is currently useful... using the Python syntax as input means Python primitives will be available when compiled (as long as the c backend API provides them)
   - The original idea was to make properties the raw primitives themselves (like listen to an int directly for changes) but then I realized that properties are actually attributes of a parent type, and don't exist on their own!
 So this idea is no longer in play.
-    - To phrase another way: a property change is an event of the parent SnapNode, not of the property (data) itself because the property (data) doesn't (necessarily) exist!
+    - To phrase another way: a property change is an event of the parent SnapNode, not of the property (data) itself because the property (data) doesn't (necessarily) exist at all!
       - aka. if I have an int property that is created on get() (not locally assigned) then how do I listen to the int?
 I can't.
-It's a new one each time you access it!
+It's a new one each time it is accessed!
 But I can listen to the property for its get() events (and that property belongs to the parent SnapNode).

 ---